KahWee - Web Development, AI Tools & Tech Trends

 SwiftUI Liquid Glass and Accessibility - Part 1

-iOS 26 introduces Liquid Glass, Apple's new unified design language influenced by visionOS.
-It replaces the flat design from iOS 7 with rounded, translucent elements that have "optical qualities of glass" including refraction, blur, and dynamic lighting that react to motion, content, and user input.
+iOS 26 introduces Liquid Glass, Apple's unified design language influenced by visionOS.
+It replaces iOS 7's flat design with rounded, translucent elements that refract, blur, and respond to motion, content, and user input.

-Key visual properties: environmental refraction (refracts and reflects content behind it), dynamic light reflection (responds to light sources with realistic shading), responsive fluidity (morphs and flexes based on size and interaction), and adaptive blur (system-defined blur that adapts to background content).
-When glass elements morph to larger sizes, the material simulates thicker glass with deeper shadows and more pronounced lensing.
+The visual properties: environmental refraction (refracts and reflects content behind it), dynamic light reflection (responds to light sources), responsive fluidity (morphs based on size and interaction), and adaptive blur (adapts to background content).
+Larger glass elements simulate thicker glass with deeper shadows and more pronounced lensing.

-Apple built accessibility support directly into Liquid Glass.
-Reduce Motion decreases the intensity of glass effects, disables elastic properties, and removes parallax and refraction animations.
-Reduce Transparency makes Liquid Glass "frostier" and more opaque, obscuring more content behind glass elements to improve contrast.
-Combined settings (Reduce Transparency + Reduce Motion + Dark Mode) deliver the best visibility, performance, and battery life, making Liquid Glass behave more like iOS 25's flat design.
+Apple built accessibility into Liquid Glass directly.
+Reduce Motion decreases glass effect intensity, disables elastic properties, and removes parallax and refraction animations.
+Reduce Transparency makes Liquid Glass "frostier" and more opaque, obscuring more content behind glass to improve contrast.
+Combined settings (Reduce Transparency + Reduce Motion + Dark Mode) deliver the best visibility, performance, and battery life.
+Liquid Glass then behaves more like iOS 25's flat design.

-When users enable Reduce Motion, apps should disable or simplify Liquid Glass blur animations, parallax, refraction, and elastic morphing effects.
-Liquid Glass's dynamic refraction, parallax scrolling, and morphing animations can cause motion sickness for users with vestibular disorders.
+When users enable Reduce Motion, disable or simplify blur animations, parallax, refraction, and elastic morphing.
+Liquid Glass's dynamic refraction and morphing animations can trigger motion sickness in users with vestibular disorders.

 Implementation: